-Another attempt was made in September 19, 2000.
+Another attempt was made on September 19, 2000.
 Panamerican Consultants, Inc. of Memphis, Tennessee attempted to find the remains of the J.R.
-Williams using a magnetometer, side scan sonar and other electronic equipment.
+Williams using a magnetometer, side scan sonar, and other electronic equipment.
 After DeMoss brought the site to the attention of the U.S. Army Corps of Engineers archaeologist Louis Vogele, they quickly hired the team of consultants.

 Unfortunately, the sonar survey didn't reveal the information that DeMoss had hoped for.
 When funding becomes available, they may attempt another survey of the site.
 Still, DeMoss hasn't given up.
 He continues to send dive teams to the area, in hopes of one day discovering, beyond doubt, the remains of the J.R.
 Williams.

 Update: Sadly, I have been informed recently of the passing of Mr. DeMoss.
 Research on the J.R.
 Williams is still ongoing, however, we may never see the raising of the remains of the J.R.
 Williams.

 Keun Sang Lee: The Capture of the J.R.
 Williams, Chronicles of Oklahoma, 1982

 Information and research provided by Mike Klein, Oklahoma Historical Society

 The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies

 Official Records: Series I, Volume XXXIV, Part I – Reports, US War Dept, Library of Congress